aymanzyy/aymanzyy.github.io/_pages/about.md

 ---

 This is a site that you can use to get to know me and some of my interests.
 I am currently a PhD student at Duke University, studying computational fluid dynamics.
+Welcome!
+I am currently a PhD student at Duke University studying computational fluid dynamics.
+I earned my a Bachelor's of Science in Biomedical Engineering at [Univeristy *of* Arkansas *at* Fayetteville](https://www.uark.edu).